-Gill Elliott

-Assessment Research & Development 2013
+Gill Elliott Head of Comparability Programme, Assessment Research & Development

 Preface

 Comparability has a broader meaning than is often attributed to it.
 Comparability of examination standards concerns anything related to the comparison of one qualification (or family of qualifications) with another and encompasses many different definitions, methodologies, methods and contexts.
 Comparability of educational standards is broader still, including comparisons of educational systems and outcomes, again in a number of contexts.